 Like Kings, Warriors tend to be hard and angular, but the telling features are the low eyebrows and the ready-for-action expression which varies between “Yeah, let’s do this!” and “Nobody screw with me!”

-Typical traits: forceful, assertive, loyal, protective, determined, ruthless, vicious.
+Typical traits: forceful, assertive, loyal, combative, feisty, determined, ruthless, vicious.

 S C H O L A R